Mujtaba-98/acc/المحتوى/الحساب والملف الشخصي/إعداد وإدارة ملف التعريف الخاص بك على جيثب/إدارة-مساهمة-الرسوم البيانية-على-ملفك الشخصي/why-are-my-contributions-not-showing-up-on-my-profile.md

 {% data reusables.pull_requests.pull_request_merges_and_contributions %}

 ### Commit was made less than 24 hours ago

-After making a commit that meets the requirements to count as a contribution, you may need to wait for up to 24 hours to see the contribution appear on your contributions graph.

 ### Your local Git commit email isn't connected to your account

 Commits must be made with an email address that is connected to your account on {% data variables.product.product_location %}{% ifversion fpt or ghec %}, or the {% data variables.product.prodname_dotcom %}-provided `noreply` email address provided to you in your email settings,{% endif %} in order to appear on your contributions graph.{% ifversion fpt or ghec %} For more information about `noreply` email addresses, see "[Setting your commit email address](/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#about-commit-email-addresses)."{% endif %}